Alerts

 Switch to mobile view

-Default banners should be gray and contain only lower priority information that’s always dismissible.
+Informational banners must have a blue header and contain only lower priority information that’s always dismissible.

 When you’re communicating success, it’s important to provide feedback.
 That means using patterns that inform merchants when a task has been completed successfully.